Different Types of Hosting

 Choosing the right web hosting plan can seem a bit daunting, especially if you aren’t a techie.
-So, in this post we’ll take a look at the differences between the four different types of hosting- Shared Hosting, SSD Hosting, VPS Hosting, and Dedicated Server.
+So, in this post we’ll take a look at the differences between the four different types of hosting- Shared, SSD, VPS Hosting, and Dedicated Server.

 Let’s run through each in our beginner´s guide.